Peliosis hepatis: Pathophysiology

 The pathogenesis of peliosis hepatis is unknown.
 Several hypotheses are given, such as it arises from sinusoidal epithelial damage, increased sinusoidal pressure due to obstruction in blood outflow from the liver, or hepatocellular necrosis.

 Peliosis hepatis is associated with infections, cancers, organ transplantation, blood disorders, autoimmune conditions, and certain medications.

 Two morphologic patterns of hepatic peliosis were described by Yanoff and Rawson.
 In the phlebectatic type, the blood-filled spaces are lined with endothelium and are associated with aneurysmal dilatation of the central vein; in the parenchymal type, the spaces have no endothelial lining and they usually are associated with haemorrhagic parenchymal necrosis.
 Some consider both patterns to be one process, initiated by focal necrosis of liver parenchyma, observed in parenchymal type, progressing into formation of fibrous wall and endothelial lining around haemorrhage of phlebectatic type.
 Fibrosis, cirrhosis, regenerative nodules, and tumours may also be seen.

 Diagnosis

 The condition is typically asymptomatic and is discovered following evaluation of abnormal liver function test.
 However, when severe, it can manifest as jaundice, hepatomegaly, liver failure, and haemoperitoneum.
+In CT and MRI, peliosis hepatis show early contrast enhancement with delayed centrifugal enhancement.
+Ultrasound may show a non-specific hyperechoic mass.